visiblehandinc/policies/source/sections/roles_policy.md

 3. Manage relationships with customers and partners as those relationships affect security and compliance of ePHI.
 4. Assist Security Officer as needed.

-The current C3LX Privacy Officer is Zach Johnson (zachjohnson@c3lx.com).
+The current C3LX Privacy Officer is Andrew Richburg (andrewrichburg@c3lx.com).

 ## Workforce Training Responsibilities